BobbyWibowo/Lightbringer/FAQ.md

 > "lastFmApiKey": "YOUR_LASTFM_API_KEY",
 > "lastFmUsername": "YOUR_LASTFM_USERNAME"
 > ```
+> Replace `YOUR_LASTFM_API_KEY` with the API key and `YOUR_LASTFM_USERNAME` with your Last.fm username.
-> Once you're done, you will just have to restart the bot and it will automatically update your game status whenever you're scrobbling anything to Last.fm.
+Once you're done, you will just have to restart the bot and it will automatically update your game status whenever you're scrobbling anything to Last.fm.
 >
 > Please note that when it's scrobbling, you won't be able to manually change your game using `lbsetgame`.
-And if you want to temporarily disable this feature, you can simply use `lblastfm toggle`.
-Since it's a toggle command, you simply have to use it again to re-enable it.
+And if you want to temporarily disable this feature, you can simply use `lblastfm toggle` (since it's a toggle command, you will simply have to use it again to re-enable it).

 - How to enable MyAnimeList command (`lbmal`)?
 > Edit `.../Lightbringer/data/configs/config.json` file, then add the following: